AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 2. How frequently they been active using your APP

-3. How many revenue they been generating using your APP
+3. How much revenue they been generating using your APP

-You end-up with three different scoring models with ranks from 1 to 10 for each customer, and then you add the scores for each client and divide that by 3 getting the total RMF score, and that helps you to segment the customers.
+You end-up with three different scoring models with ranks from 1 to 10 for each customer.
+You add the scores for each client and divide that by 3 getting the total RMF score, and that helps you to segment the customers.
 How exactly you should segment your customer base totally depends on your specific business model.
 But in general you need to find out customers that are sensitive to the price and attract them using promotions whereas big spender customers should be attracted with more privilege offers.

 ## Task 2